dsaidgovsg/benchmarking-differential-privacy-tools/README.md

 ![Utility Analysis](images/sum_utility_analysis.png)

-- Execution time of the tools – supporting the distributed environment, experimented on synthetic datasets of varying sizes.
+- Execution time of the tools in the Spark environment, experimented on synthetic datasets of varying sizes of upto 1 billion data points.

 ![Execution Time](images/spark_execution_time.png)

-## Executing Queries using the Libraries/Frameworks on Synthetic Data
+## How to Execute Queries Using the Libraries/Frameworks on Synthetic Data
 ------------------------

 ```bash